abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ### Functions and Singleton Sets

-There is a unique function from any set to any singleton set.
+And another function that we meet often is this one.

 ![Function with a singleton set](../01_set/function_singleton.svg)

+{: .theorem}

+> There is a unique function from any set to any singleton set.

 **Task 5:** Is this really the only way to connect *any* set to a singleton set in a valid way?